NexClipper/nexclipper.github.io/docs/installation.md

 ### Overview

-The NexClipper component consists of three main types of resources.
+NexClipper has three main components:
-The NexClipper Services runs in DaemonSet, StatefulSet, and Deployment within the Kubernetes cluster.
+NexClipper runs in the type of DaemonSet, StatefulSet, and Deployment within Kubernetes cluster.
-All resources run nex-system, nexclipper Namespace by default, and contain ecosystems related to Prometheus.
+All resources run in the nex-system, nexclipper Namespace by default, and contain ecosystem related to Prometheus.

 |Component|Resource|Role|
 |---|---|---|